Music at the Guildford Beer Festival

 They produce a chilled sound, mixing the originals with some covers, ideal for outdoor gigs.

-The Screen Gems will be performing on Saturday afternoon (Session 2) at 1-2pm.
+The Screen Gems will be performing on Saturday afternoon (Session 2).

 GBF are delighted to welcome back the very talented singer songwriter Tom Worrall.

 Tom was born and raised in Guildford, attended George Abbott School and still lives in Guildford with his wife and young child.
 He is a singer and drummer with a wealth of experience performing live and in the studio.
 He has a background of theatre acting as Musical Director and pianist for shows in and around Guildford including the Yvonne Arnaud theatre.
 He is also an accomplished sound engineer and music producer and has his own sound and lighting company named Bear Sound Services.